-A state school asks for payment for stationery and a workbook which students are entitled to retain.
+A state school asks students to pay for stationery and a workbook that students are entitled to keep.
 The payment is made for the supply of the stationery and the work book and is consideration.
-GST is chargeable on the payment.
+Therefore, GST is chargeable on the payment.

 A drama group puts on a performance at a state school.
 Attendance by students is voluntary but if students wish to attend a charge is payable.
-The payment is consideration for the right to attend the performance.
-GST is chargeable on the payment.
+The payment is consideration for the right to attend the performance and GST is chargeable on the payment.